 Menagerie House offers very unique group accommodation for 10+2* guests in 5 bedrooms (3 en suite) in the glorious countryside of North Devon.
 You’ll be tucked away, nice and secluded with peace and quiet, and the most staggering views from almost every angle.
 This charming Grade II listed Georgian house oozes style and substance with original features galore – like the imposing entrance and façade, the leaded windows and the big thick timbers.
-It’s a wonderful place to stay for a family holiday, a hen weekend, or a self-catering corporate break, and a wonderful backdrop to any quiet celebration with your nearest and dearest.
+It’s a wonderful place to stay for a family holiday, a hen weekend, or a self-catering corporate break, and a superb backdrop to any quiet celebration with your nearest and dearest.

 If your idea is to escape to a gorgeous house and stay put for a few days, well, this will suit you well; if on the other hand, you’d like to get out and see what’s about in these parts, you won’t be one bit disappointed.
 There is SO much to see and do around here – lovely country pubs, family attractions, activities, beaches and a glorious, glorious landscape to explore.
 Menagerie House is right on the edge of the historic Castle Hill estate, so there are walks right from the doorstep; go and have a wander, see the follies and the sham castle on the hill.
 At the heart of the estate is a Palladian country mansion where the gardens are open to the public during the summer months.